united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/cameraconnect/index.md

 1. Specify the environment variables, e.g. in a .env file in the main folder or directly in the docker-compose
 2. execute `sudo docker-compose -f ./deployment/cameraconnect/docker-compose.yaml up -d --build`
 #### IDE
-1. Setup your python venv, with the same version of python the container is built with, check [the Dockerfile for details](/deployment/cameraconnect/Dockerfile)
+1. Set up your python venv, with the same version of python the container is built with, check [the Dockerfile for details](/deployment/cameraconnect/Dockerfile)
 2. Install [requirements](/cameraconnect/requirements.txt)
 3. Setup env variables for your execution of the [main program](/cameraconnect/src/main.py)